HQSquantumsimulations/qoqo_qryd/userdoc/src/qrydspecifics.rst

       # The (model) physical distance between rows is fixed
       row_distance=1.0,
       # The initial layout (layout number 0 for PragmaChangeQRydLayout) is defined
-      # by the physcial positions of the tweezers in each row
+      # by the physical positions of the tweezers in each row
       initial_layout=np.array([
          [0.0, 1.0, 2.0, 3.0],
          [0.0, 1.0, 2.0, 3.0]])